-This morning, I joined 650 other interested and engaged people at the Shaw Conference Center for the Edmonton Economic Development Corporation’s “Oil Sands: What’s Really Going On?” event.
-As you can see from the speaker line-up, it was bound to be an interesting day.
-I was lucky enough to attend as a guest of David Kane and EEDC, for which I am grateful.
-Click below for my recap, with a few links for your reading pleasure.
+This morning, join 650 other interested and engaged people at Shaw Conference Center, for Edmonton Economic Development Corporation’s “Oil Sands: What’s Really Going On?” event.
+As you can see from speaker line-up, it bound to interesting day.
+It lucky enough to attend as guest of David Kane and EEDC, for grateful.
+Click below for recap, with few links your reading pleasure.

 The day started off with a fantastic talk by Peter Tertzakian.
 I am a big fan of Peter’s, and you will see both of his books among my energy must-reads, and his weekly energy column is a must-read as well.
 Peter’s talk was based on this report, jointly produced by CAPP and ARC Financial, although the most compelling slides of his presentation for me were not from that document.
 Peter showed three slides in a row – US vehicle miles traveled (flat-lined after ’05), US average vehicle size (getting smaller), and US oil consumption (down about 2 million bpd since ’08).
 When that’s your only market, and you are sitting on a 2 trillion barrel oil resource, that should send off warning bells, sirens, etc. Peter followed this up by being the first of many speakers to make the case for access to West coast tidewater.
 The second-most interesting piece for me was Peter’s comment on Canada having a trade-deficit in oil.
 That’s right.
 Given the Brent-WTI differentials, and the fact that some of our exports are in lower-value raw bitumen, Canada actually spends more money today on imported oil into Eastern ports than we receive for our Western exports.
 This motivates asking whether there is a strategic advantage to Alberta in building more eastbound capacity in the same way as there is for going west?
 I could write about Peter’s talk all day, but I won’t.
 Short story – if you get the chance to hear Peter speak, you must attend.